Klipper3d/klipper/docs/Exclude_Object.md

 The status is reset when:
 - The Klipper firmware is restarted.
 - There is a reset of the `[virtual_sdcard]`.
-Notable, this is reset by Klipper at the start of a print.
+Notably, this is reset by Klipper at the start of a print.
 - When an `EXCLUDE_OBJECT_RESET` command is issued.

 The list of defined objects is represented in the `exclude_object.objects` status field.
 In a well defined